Shakour-Data/ProjectManagement/Docs/SystemDesign/06_system_design_document.md

 ## 8. Design Decisions and Rationale

-- Use of Flask for lightweight backend.
+- Use of FastAPI for lightweight backend.
 - Deep GitHub integration for seamless project management.
 - VS Code extension for user-friendly interaction.